-I would like to have a PDF viewer that supports easy sharing the same annotations across linux and macOS and android.
+I would like to have a PDF viewer that supports easy sharing the same annotations across Linux desktop, macOS, iOS and Android devices

 Q: Is that feasible?